Contact Us

 Send us an email today!

-We believe that a dentist and patient become a team for treating an individual’s dental needs.
-Dr. Josephine Chianello Berman takes her time listening to understand your concerns and responding with the best treatment options for you.
+We believe that a dentist and their patient become a team for treating an individual’s oral health needs.
+Dr. Josephine Chianello Berman takes her time listening to your concerns and responding with the best treatment options for you.
 With the help of our professional staff, they also follow up to make sure that general pain is relieved, problems are resolved and your health improves.

 We also want our patients to be informed about dental problems and treatments, because informed patients make better decisions about their health and well being.
 That is why we’ve included an extensive section on this web site covering the full array of topics associated with dentistry and dental diagnoses and treatments.
 We encourage you to look through these pages whenever you have an interest or concern about your dental needs and care.

 We also know that convenience in the Kenosha area is important to your selection of a dentist.
-In these web pages you’ll find information about Dr. Josephine Chianello Berman’s office, including her Kenosha location, maps, directions, hours, insurance policies and appointment scheduling.
+In these web pages you’ll find information about the Berman Family Dentistry's office, including their Kenosha location, maps, directions, hours, insurance policies and appointment scheduling.
 Please feel free to contact us with any questions you have or to request an appointment.
 We hope you’ll find our practice offers the accessibility and personal commitment you look for from a dentist.

 Dentist - Kenosha